wholebody3d/wholebody3d/README.md

 # Human3.6M 3D WholeBody Dataset

-This is the official repository for the paper "TBD Paper name".
+This is the official repository for the paper "WH33L: A Dataset with Wholebody Human3.6m 3D Labels".
 The repo contains Human3.6M 3D WholeBody (H3WB) annotations proposed in this paper.

 ## What is Human3.6M 3D WholeBody